-Available in Atlanta and Dallas-Fort Worth, Propane Taxi makes it completely painless to get fueled up for your cookout—it even has next-day delivery.
+Available in several major metropolitan areas in the United States, Cynch — formerly known as Propane Taxi — makes it completely painless to get fueled up for your cookout.
+It even has next-day delivery.

-Using the Home Depot website, you can either order a tank exchange for about $30 or get a new tank for roughly $50.
+You can either order a tank exchange for about $21 or get a new tank for roughly $65.
 The propane tanks are certified, tested for leaks, and are precision-filled to a propane weight of 15 pounds.
 Shipping is included, and you don’t need to be home for the delivery person to exchange and drop off the new tank right at your doorstep.

 For exchanges, Cynch will take your old tank, no matter the brand or condition.
 Reviewers rave about the company's reliable service and ease of the whole experience.
 While not explicitly part of the service, some reviewers say that delivery people have even been willing to attach the new tanks to their grills.

 Live in New Jersey?
 Order propane from Jack Gas for the clever name alone.
 Go to the site and create an account.
 Next, order online, or give them a call to set up delivery.